The secret is "culture"!

 - M.S.
 Electrical Engineering - Cal Poly San Luis Obispo (2016)

 - B.S.
 Electrical Engineering - Cal Poly San Luis Obispo (2014)

 - MESA's 2010-2011 Male Student of the Year

 - Fall 2011 transfer to Cal Poly San Luis Obispo

 - 2012 & 2014 Hispanic Engineer National Achievement Award Conference (HENAAC) Scholar

 "University of California, San Diego" features MESA Creator Ashley Pourazary.

-- Nano Engineering major (focus on Chemical Engineering)
+- B.S.
+Nano Engineering (focus on Chemical Engineering) - UCSD

 - MESA's 2010-2011 Female Student of the Year